 By Ronel Janse van Vuuren

 It began with a whisper.
 The wind rustled the leaves; leaving a message for those who can hear it.
-The whisper flowed, caressed, cajoled until it could no longer be ignored.
-Flowers, acorns and others awoke.
-Stretching, they opened their eyes to see what the wind wanted.

 So?
 What do you think?
 The rustling leaves of the copse of acacias next to the house gave me the idea of the wind whispering.
 And I’m sure the creaking bottlebrush had told me to come closer…